-Committees: Management Development & Compensation Committee (Chair), Audit & Finance Committee
+Committees: Management Development & Compensation

+Committee (Chair),

+Audit & Finance Committee

-Milacron Holdings Corporation (2014-2019) PQ Corporation (2016-2018) KMG Chemicals Inc. (2014-2016)
+Milacron Holdings Corporation (2014-2019)

+PQ Corporation (2016-2018) KMG Chemicals Inc. (2014-2016)

 Mr. Gentilcore is a technology executive with vast experience leading global companies as both an executive and a director.
 Until December 2018, he served as the Executive Chairman of the board of directors of PQ Corporation, a performance chemicals and services company, having served as a member of its board of directors since 2016.
 Previously, he served as President and Chief Executive Officer of PQ Corporation from July 2016 until August 2018.
 Mr. Gentilcore served as an Executive Advisor to CCMP Capital, a global private equity firm, from April 2014 to June 2016.
 Prior to this, Mr. Gentilcore's wide range of senior leadership experience included serving as the Chief Executive Officer and a director of Edwards Group Limited, a global industrial technology company, as the President, Chief Executive Officer and a director of EPAC Technologies Inc., a logistics technology solutions company, as Chief Operating Officer of Brooks Automation Inc., a provider of life science and semiconductor manufacturing automation solutions, and as Chief Executive Officer of Helix Technology Corp., a provider of vacuum technology used in the manufacture of semiconductors, leading the merger between Brooks and Helix.
 Prior to that, he was the Chief Operating Officer of Advanced Energy Industries, Inc., an electronics manufacturing company.
 Earlier in his career, he spent 10 years in the electronics materials industry with Air Products Inc., a provider of industrial gases and chemicals, serving in various business development and operational roles.
+In addition, since 2020 Mr. Gentilcore has served on the advisory board of Pontem Corporation, a special purpose acquisition company formed to pursue an acquisition opportunity in the industrial and technology sectors.

 Mr. Gentilcore's 40 years of experience in the technology industry, including his experience as Chief Executive Officer of two major companies serving the semiconductor industry, provide him with a deep understanding of the semiconductor business.
-As the Chief Executive Officer of several global companies and through his service on other public company boards, Mr. Gentilcore has developed extensive knowledge in the areas of leadership, global business, corporate finance, safety, risk oversight, and corporate governance.
+As Chief Executive Officer of both PQ Corporation and Edwards Group Limited, Mr. Gentilcore had ultimate risk management responsibility, including for enterprise-wide strategic, operational, compliance and financial risks.
+In addition, through his experiences as a chief executive officer and director on other public company boards, Mr. Gentilcore has developed extensive knowledge in the areas of leadership, global business, corporate finance, safety and corporate governance.
+Further Mr. Gentilcore contributes an important perspective to the Board on business development initiatives. governance.
 Further, Mr. Gentilcore contributes an important perspective to the Board on business development initiatives through his vast background leading other companies through mergers and integrating acquired companies.